Rensvandeschoot/Tutorials/R/Wambs-R-using-brms.md

 ### 7. Do different specification of the variance priors influence the results?

-So far we have used the -$\in \sim IG(.5, .5)$ prior, but we can also use the -$\in \sim IG(.01, .01)$ prior and see if doing so makes a difference. to quantify this difference we again calculate a relative bias.
+So far we have used the -$\in \sim IG(.5, .5)$ prior, but we can also use the -$\in \sim IG(.01, .01)$ prior and see if doing so makes a difference.
+To quantify this difference we again calculate a relative bias.

 _**Question:** Are the results robust for different specifications of the prior on the residual variance?_